bitobeats/chess-chrono/README.md

 # Chess Clock

-A super lightweight chess clock.
+A super lightweight chess clock pwa.
 It works offline and your settings are persistent.